rrodriguezsunol/address-book/README.md

 ## Assumptions

-Assume max number of contacts is Integer.MAX_VALUE
+- Assume max number of contacts is Integer.MAX_VALUE.

-Assume CSV format follows apache commons-csv DEFAULT formatting settings and charset is UTF-8.
+- Assume CSV format follows apache commons-csv DEFAULT formatting settings and charset is UTF-8.

-Assume the three contact fields are mandatory.
+- Assume the three contact fields are mandatory.

+- With regards to question 3, what would be the desired behaviour if more than one contact has the same name?
+The current implementation just picks the first one as read from the Csv file.